-Mississippi Valley State University offers academic scholarships to first-time, first-year students.
+Mississippi Valley State University offers several Academic Scholarships to first-time, first-year students.
+They are: the Presidential Academic Scholarship, the Vice President's Scholarship, the University Scholarship, the Green and White Scholarship, and the Valley Scholarship.
 The student must meet admission requirements to the university to be considered.
-See the requirements for Academic Scholarships in the admissions section of this catalog.
+See the requirements and additional information for Academic Scholarships in the admissions section of this catalog.